 Not all salmon oil is equally beneficial, however.
 Some is made from questionable sources, and can include harmful ingredients like mercury.
 Even worse, it’s hard to tell which supplements are trustworthy merely from reading the label, so finding a good one can be quite difficult.

 In the reviews below, we’ll show you which ones we think are the best you can buy — and which ones are better left on the shelf.

-Our top picks are the ones we’d give to our own pups, and that’s truly the highest praise we can offer.
+Our top picks for the best salmon oil for dogs are the ones we’d give to our own pups, and that’s truly the highest praise we can offer.